 What is important is to address how the child is feeling and behaving regardless of their temperature.
-Are they happy, playful drinking fluids or are they cranky, irritable and uncomfortable?
+Are they happy and playful drinking fluids, or are they cranky, irritable, and uncomfortable?

 If the former, then no fever-reducing medicine is even necessary.
-What pediatricians want parents to know is not to be scared of fever, it’s the body‘s way of fighting off the infection.
+Pediatricians want parents to know not to be scared of fever; it’s the body’s way of fighting off the infection.
 The goal of a fever reducer is to make a kid feel better so they can rest and recover.
 Over-the-counter medicine doesn’t treat the illness or make them better or less contagious any faster.
-The take-home message is to use fever reducers for added comfort not just because your child has an elevated temperature documented on the thermometer.
+The take-home message is to use fever reducers for added comfort, not just because your child has an elevated temperature documented on the thermometer.

 Now that you have decided that a fever reducer is warranted, here is some information on helping you decide which one to use Motrin or Tylenol.

 Tylenol and Motrin effectively bring the fever down in otherwise healthy kids over the age of six months.
 From my long-standing experience with patients, the fever does tend to decrease faster and remain lower a bit longer with Motrin than with Tylenol.
 But choosing which to give when your child is sick often comes down to what you have on hand in your kitchen or bathroom cabinet when your child needs it.
 Always use the measuring device with the bottle, a measuring spoon, or a syringe.
 A kitchen spoon is not an accurate measure and can lead to under or even overdosing.